ThabangSephuma/DVDiyaWebpage/README.md

 # DVDiya
-A webpage for a twitter bot.
+A webpage for the DVDiya twitter bot.